feizc/PNAIC/README.md

 ## Acknowledgements
-This repository is based on [Meshed-Memory Transformer](https://github.com/aimagelab/meshed-memory-transformer).
+This repository is based on the framework of [Meshed-Memory Transformer](https://github.com/aimagelab/meshed-memory-transformer).

 #### References